 COVID-19 positive checklist

 - Step 1.
-Register your positive Rapid Antigen Test Result Online / receive your positive PCR test result via text message
+Declare your positive Rapid Antigen Test result and register for COVID CareNT using the online registration form/ receive your positive PCR test result via text message

 - Step 2.
 Isolate for at least seven days